jyw321/MD-Project/Standard-MD.md

 ### How-to Upload Contents from MD to Computer ###
 * Using, Sony's MZ-RH1/M200, you can upload tracks from MD player to your computer.
-* Before you can successfully upload tracks from MD player to computer, you need to install FFmpeg (an open-source media encoding and processing application), which will be used for regconizing and transcoding ATRAC information.
+* Before you can successfully upload tracks from MD player to computer, you need to install *FFmpeg* (an open-source media encoding and processing application), which will be used for regconizing and transcoding ATRAC information.
-* To install FFmpeg,
+* To install *FFmpeg*,
 ``` bash
 sudo port install ffmpeg-devel
 ```